Payment card interchange fee and merchant discount antitrust litigation: Opposition

-According to court filings, Target, Wal-Mart, Home Depot, Neiman Marcus, Saks, and 1,200 other plaintiffs oppose the settlement.
-A group of large merchants including Kroger, Walgreens, and Safeway have reached a separate agreement with the defendants over swipe fees.
-The NACS, for example, harshly criticised the settlement and is urging its members to opt out.
+According to court filings, Target, Wal-Mart, Home Depot, Neiman Marcus, Saks, and 1,200 other plaintiffs opposed the settlement.
+A group of large merchants including Kroger, Walgreens, and Safeway reached a separate agreement with the defendants over swipe fees.
+The NACS harshly criticised the settlement and urged its members to opt out.
 Tom Robinson, chairman of NACS and president of Robinson Oil, said, "This proposed settlement allows the card companies to continue to dictate the prices banks charge and the rules that constrain the market including for emerging payment methods, particularly mobile payments.
 Consumers and merchants ultimately will pay more as a result of this agreement — without any relief in sight."
-Josh Floum, general counsel for Visa, responded, “Our belief that the agreement will eventually receive final approval was strengthened today.
-As we have said from the beginning, this settlement is a fair and reasonable compromise for all parties.”
+Josh Floum, general counsel for Visa, responded, "Our belief that the agreement will eventually receive final approval was strengthened today.
+As we have said from the beginning, this settlement is a fair and reasonable compromise for all parties."

-Class members can opt out of the monetary part of the settlement in addition to objecting in court.
-Visa, MasterCard, and issuing banks can scuttle the settlement if merchants that account for 25 percent or more of credit card spending in the United States since January 1, 2004, to the approval of the settlement.
+Class members could opt out of the monetary part of the settlement in addition to objecting in court.
+Visa, MasterCard, and issuing banks could scuttle the settlement if merchants that account for 25 percent or more of credit card spending in the United States since January 1, 2004, to the approval of the settlement.

-The NACS is strongly encouraging its members to opt out.
-Hank Armour, president and CEO of NACS said, "It is important to note that if you do nothing, it will be presumed by the court that you accept the terms of the proposed settlement.
+The NACS strongly encouraged its members to opt out.
+Hank Armour, president and CEO of NACS said, "if you do nothing, it will be presumed by the court that you accept the terms of the proposed settlement.
 Even if you submitted a declaration objecting to the proposed settlement last fall, you must respond to the notice and submit something in writing again if you want to opt-out of or object to the proposed settlement."
-The NACS has created a website dedicated to encouraging merchants to opt out that provides detailed instructions on how to do so.
+The NACS created a website dedicated to encouraging merchants to opt out, which provided detailed instructions on how to do so.